Established: January, 1958 an ARRL Affiliated Club since 1961

 VE7CC-1 by Lee, VE7CC, who lives east of Vancouver, BC.
 He is the author of CC-Cluster and the popular CC-User software.

 WA9PIE-2 does not filter spots inbound or outbound, all spots available to propagate worldwide flow through WA9PIE-2.
 One connected node to WA9PIE-2 you are connected to VE7CC-1 (this means if you use WA9PIE-2 you do not need to have a direct connection to VE7CC-1).

 See: NG3K List of Cluster and RBN Sites for a list of some other DX Cluster nodes (and Reverse Beacon Network) sites.

-If you try this on your node of choice and you don't see lots of users and peer nodes, you need to leave that node and find another one - use Ham Radio Cluster Map linked above.
+If you setup a telenet connection and you don't see lots of users and peer nodes, you need to leave that node and find another one - use Ham Radio Cluster Map linked above.
 If you spot a station or look for your own station in the connected user list and you do not see your information, then you probably are being filtered out through the cluster node-to-node area.
-At least a place to start.
+At least a place to start your trouble shooting.